gherardiD/goose-game/README.md

-# gooseGame
+# Goose-game
-A simple Goose Game in Java with both client and server sides
+A simple Goose Game in Java using the console (without UI but)